tarantool/doc/doc/reference/reference_sql/sql-features.rst

             -   Okay.

-Total number of items marked "Fail": 67
+Total number of items marked "No": 67

 Total number of items marked "Okay": 79